nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Security Officer

-Normally, the configuration anchors are generated (and in an HA setup, distributed to every node) automatically by the system upon changes in the data included in the anchor (one or more central server addresses, signing keys).
+Normally, the configuration anchors are generated (and in an HA setup, distributed to every node) automatically by the system upon changes in the data included in the anchor (one or more Central Server addresses, signing keys).
 The re-creation of an anchor is necessary only for recovering from error situations.

 To re-create an anchor, follow these steps.